sobri3195/sobri3195/README.md

 ### Hay there... ✨😄✨
 Welcome to my GitHub profile! 😁 My name is Muhammad Sobri Maulana and I am a medical doctor from Faculty of Medicine Universitas Indonesia (FKUI).
 I really love with programming stuffs, especially on security.
 Currently also have several on going projects on frontend and backend development.
 Interested in providing technological solutions in medical problems.
-In the future, I want to be the best surgery in Indonesia.
+In the future, I want to be the best surgeon in Indonesia.
 If you have several questions or want to make a collaboration, let me know it. 😁💬

 ### Languages
 ![Kotlin](https://raw.githubusercontent.com/sobri3195/sobri3195/master/icons/kotlin.png)